cosai-oasis/oasis-open-project/README.md

 # CLA & Non-assert signatures required

-All technical contributions must be covered by a Contributor's License Agreement.
+All technical contributions must be covered by a Contributor License Agreement (CLA).
 This requirement allows our work to advance through OASIS standards development stages and potentially be submitted to de jure organizations such as ISO.
-You will get a prompt to sign this document when you submit your first pull request to a project repository, or you can sign [here](https://www.oasis-open.org/open-projects/cla/oasis-open-projects-individual-contributor-license-agreement-i-cla/).
-If you are contributing on behalf of your employer, you must also sign the ECLA [here](https://www.oasis-open.org/open-projects/cla/entity-cla-20210630/).
+You will get a prompt to sign this document when you submit your first pull request to a project repository, or you can sign [here](https://cla-assistant.io/cosai-oasis/oasis-open-project).
+If you are contributing on behalf of your employer, you must also sign the Entityt CLA [here](https://www.oasis-open.org/open-projects/cla/entity-cla-20210630/).